LeonardoRMendes/BankProcessor/README.md

 The job expects .txt files in the retornos_bancarios directory with a specific fixed-width format.
 Each file must contain a header line followed by one or more transaction lines.

 ### Header (34 characters)
--	Position 1-8: Generation Date (YYYYMMDD)
+-	Position 1-8: Generation Date (DDMMYYYY)
 - Position 9-14: Generation Time (HHMMSS)
 -	Position 15-23: Company Name (10 characters, right-padded with spaces)
 -	Position 24-33: Batch Number (10 characters)